So. You get handed a holy sword by an archangel, told to go fight the forces of evil, and you somehow remain an atheist. Is that what you're saying?

 Regardless of what I think about Islam or Wicca or any other religion, the fact is that it's a group of people.
 Every faith has its ceremonies.
 And since it's made up of people, every faith also has its assholes.

-faith funny harry-dresden humor religion
+funny humor faith religion harry-dresden

 Loneliness is a hard thing to handle.
 I feel it, sometimes.
 When I do, I want it to end.
 Sometimes, when you're near someone, when you touch them on some level that is deeper than the uselessly structured formality of casual civilized interaction, there's a sense of satisfaction in it.
 Or at least, there is for me.
 It doesn't have to be someone particularly nice.
 You don't have to like them.
 You don't even have to want to work with them.
 You might even want to punch them in the nose.
 Sometimes just making that connection is its own experience, its own reward.

-friendship harry-dresden loneliness
+friendship loneliness harry-dresden

 Thomas was an annoying wiseass who tended to make everyone he met want to kill him, and when I have that much in common with someone, I can't help but like him a little.

-friendship harry-dresden sarcasm
+friendship sarcasm harry-dresden

 There is a primal reassurance in being touched, in knowing that someone else, someone close to you, wants to be touching you.
 There is a bone-deep security that goes with the brush of a human hand, a silent, reflex-level affirmation that someone is near, that someone cares.

-caring friendship harry-dresden
+friendship caring harry-dresden

 But I don't understand God.
 I don't understand how he could see the way people treat one another, and not chalk up the whole human race as a bad idea.

-harry-dresden history ignorance
+history ignorance harry-dresden

 I don't want to live in a world where the strong rule and the weak cower.
 I'd rather make a place where things are a little quieter.
 Where trolls stay the hell under their bridges and where elves don't come swooping out to snatch children from their cradles.
 Where vampires respect the limits, and where the faeries mind their p's and q's.
 My name is Harry Blackstone Copperfield Dresden.
 Conjure by it at your own risk.
 When things get strange, when what goes bump in the night flicks on the lights, when no one else can help you, give me a call.
 I'm in the book.

-harry-dresden hope life
+life harry-dresden hope

 Hope is a force of nature.
 Don't let anyone tell you different.